jina-ai/discoart/FEATURES.md

 ## Weights & Biases integration

-If `WANDB_MODE=online` env var is set before using DiscoArt, then all losses, cut schedules are logged to W&B. This allows you to track and analyze and design your schedule strategy professionally, instead of flying blind.
+If `WANDB_MODE=online` env var is set beforehand, then all losses, cut schedules are logged to W&B. This allows you to track and analyze diffusion progress, and design your training & scheduling strategy professionally, instead of flying blind.
 Note, one `create()` corresponds to one W&B **project**, each `n_batches` corresponds to one W&B **run**.

 Click the image below to see a demo dashboard: